JoyousJohn/deeply-researched/readme.md

 ## Configuration

 1. Access settings the bottom-left corner
-2. Configure the following for your OpenAI API-compatible model:
+2. Configure the following for your OpenAI API-compatible model (all saved in your browser's local storage):
    - Model ID
    - Base URL
-   - API key (saved in browser local storage)
+   - API key
+        - Leave API key blank if locally hosting (Ollama, gpt4free, vLLM) a model API
 3. Save your configuration

 ## Modification